A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Proofs for Section

-\begin{itemize} \item \textbf{Modifications to their Lemma~4.} The original Lemma~4 is supported by the original Lemma~1 and local relaxation of generalized linear models.
-Since the local relaxation is independent of the specific update rules of $\w_t$, we only need to verify that the original Lemma~1 in still holds when using \lightons as a replacement, as demonstrated in \cref{lem:lightons-logb-omd}. \item \textbf{Modifications to their Lemma~5~and~6.} The original Lemma~5~and~6 depend solely on the structure of the covariance matrix, i.e., $H_t = \lambda I + \sum_{i=1}^{t} \sigma'(\x_i^\trs \w_{i+1}) \x_i \x_i^\trs$, and are independent of the specific update rules of $\w_t$.
-Therefore, plugging \lightons does not affect the original Lemma~5~and~6. \end{itemize}
+\begin{itemize} \item \textbf{Modifications to their Lemma~4.}~ Their Lemma~4 is supported by their Lemma~1 and local relaxation of generalized linear models. \cref{lem:lightons-logb-omd} shows that their Lemma~1 still holds when using \cref{alg:lightons-logb} as a replacement.
+The local relaxation is independent of the specific update rules of $\w_t$ and remains valid. \item \textbf{Modifications to their Lemmas~5~and~6.}~ Their Lemmas~5~and~6 depend solely on the algebraic structure of the covariance matrix, i.e., $H_t = \lambda I + \sum_{i=1}^{t} \sigma'(\x_i^\trs \w_{i+1}) \x_i \x_i^\trs$.
+Therefore, \cref{alg:lightons-logb} does not affect their Lemmas~5~and~6. \end{itemize}